 Why charter a yacht in Italy?

 Italy is one of Europe’s greatest treasures, with its magnificent sights, spectacular cities, fascinating old ruins and towns and its fabulous coast line and natural scenery.
 Italy is home to over 400 islands!
 This includes Sicily, Sardinia and Capri.
 Italy also holds many yacht friendly villages and cities such as Portofino in Genoa and Venice.
 These islands, cities and villages make Italy the perfect luxurious yacht holiday for you, your friends and family.
-Italy is a place for all!
+Charter a Yacht in Italy, it is a place for all!

 Venice is one of Italy’s most spectacular cities with lots to do and see.
 It is one of Italy’s oldest yet one of the most beautiful cities in all of Italy.
 Venice is built on 118 small islands surrounded by the Venetian Lagoon.
 It’s the perfect place to visit whilst chartering a yacht in the area.
 After cruising around the lagoon in your private yacht why not berth in a nearby port and go sightseeing for the day?
 It is a superb city break and extremely beautiful with lots of places to visit, such as St Marks Basilica and Doges Palace.